magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-trial.md

 ## Get Started with the Hosted Trial

 Let's take Magnolia for a spin.
-We'll cover how to work with your new server via the provisioned git repository, and we'll get a local Magnolia installed in order to get the best developer experience.
+We'll cover how to work with your new server via the provisioned git repository.

 ## First commit